How Much Does It Cost to Refinish Hardwood Floors?

 Q. What is the best way to clean hardwood floors?

 The best way to clean hardwood floors day to day is to sweep regularly and mop with a cloth pad.
-For deep stains, homeowners should scrub with steel wool and mineral spirits, then buff with wax.
+For deep stains, homeowners will need to scrub with steel wool and mineral spirits, then buff with wax.
 Homeowners who have a lot of hardwood flooring throughout their home might want to invest in one of the best hardwood floor cleaner machines to help keep their floors looking newer for longer.

 Q. What are some signs I need to refinish my hardwood floors?